microsoft/ELL/docs/tutorials/Boosting-classifier-accuracy-by-grouping-categories/index.md

 ```

 Point your camera at different objects and see how the model classifies them.
 Look at `dogs.txt` and `cats.txt` to see which categories the model is trained to recognize and try to show those objects to the model.
 For quick experimentation, point the camera to your computer screen, have your computer display images of different animals, and see when it barks or meows.
 If you copied the full `pets.py` script from [here](/ELL/tutorials/Boosting-classifier-accuracy-by-grouping-categories/pets.py), you will also see the average time it takes for the model to process a single frame.

+## Next steps

+A fun next step would be to introduce the playing of sounds indicate whether a dog or cat was detected.
+For
+example, a dog's bark can be downloaded [here](http://freesound.org/people/davidmenke/sounds/231762/) and a
+cat's meow can be downloaded [here](https://freesound.org/people/tuberatanka/sounds/110011/).

+These can be used with the `play_sound` function that's available in the `tutorialHelpers` module, to play
+sounds on your computer or on the Raspberry Pi.
+More details on playing sounds can be found in [Notes on Playing Audio](/ELL/tutorials/Notes-on-Playing-Audio).

 ## Troubleshooting
 If you run into trouble, you can find some troubleshooting instructions at the bottom of the [Raspberry Pi Setup Instructions](/ELL/tutorials/Setting-up-your-Raspberry-Pi).